 - Some editable content remains

-- You'll see occasional formatting issues
+- You may see occasional formatting issues

 - Alignment might be off in conversions

-These PDFs are workable—but you may need to clean up formatting or adjust layouts after conversion.
+These PDFs are workable, but you may need to clean up formatting or adjust layouts after conversion.

-🔴 3.
-Low-Quality PDFs (Scanned or Image-Based)
+3. Low-Quality PDFs (Scanned or Image-Based)

 Essentially photos of pages, with no real text to edit.